Crime in Russia: Post Soviet

 that provided social security and a minimal standard of living for the population, and law and order across the country broke down resulting in outbreak of crime.
 In the transition to a free market economy, production fell and there was huge capital flight coupled with low foreign investment.

 Due to these factors, economic instability increased and a newly impoverished population emerged, accompanied by unemployment and unpaid wages.
 Extreme poverty as well as unpaid wages resulted in an increase in theft and counterfeiting.
 Since the dissolution of the Soviet Union, organized criminal groups in Russia and other former Soviet republics have been involved in different illegal activities such as drug trafficking, arms trafficking, car theft, human trafficking and money laundering being the most common.

 From 1991 to 1992, the number of both officially reported crimes and the overall crime rate increased by 27%.
 By the early 1990s, theft, burglary, and other property crimes accounted for nearly two-thirds of all crime in the country.
 There was a rapid growth of violent crime, including homicides.
 There was the burgeoning black market of firearms, many of them were pilfered from stockpiles of the former Soviet Army.

 In the 1990s in Russia, as well as in other post-Soviet countries, vast deposits of natural resources and businesses that the state had owned for decades were privatised.
 Former Soviet bureaucrats, factory directors, aggressive businessmen and criminal organizations used insider deals, bribery and simple brute force in order to grab lucrative assets.
 Russia's new capitalists spent millions of dollars for protection.
 However, almost every business in Russia, from curbside vendors to huge oil and gas companies, made payments to the organized crime for protection ("krysha").
 Businessmen said that they needed the "krysha" because the laws and the court system were not functioning properly in Russia.
 The only way for them to enforce a contract was to turn to a criminal "krysha".
 They also used it to intimidate competitors, enforce contracts, collect debts or take over new markets.
 It was also becoming increasingly common for Russian businesses to turn to the "red krysha" (the corrupt police who doubled as a paid protection racket).
 Contract killings were common.

 The internationalization of the Russian Mafia along with the Sicilian Mafia, the Camorra, the Triads and the Yakuza played a vital role in the development of transnational crime involving Russia.

-After the economic situation improved since the beginning of the 2000s, the crime in Russia has taken a sharp decline.
+After the economic situation improved since the beginning of the 2000s, crime in Russia has taken a sharp decline.